-Adirondack Rock & Ice Climbing
+Rock & Ice Climbing in the Adirondacks

 In the Adirondack Park, granite is the dominant rock and you'll find steep blank faces, splitter cracks, crags, cliffs that jut out over lakes and very few people.
-Some of New York's best rock climbing routes can be found right in the Adirondacks.
+The region's water sources and our winter weather help to form great routes for ice climbing each winter.